Generic name: betrixaban (be TRIX a ban)

 What other drugs will affect betrixaban?

-This list is not complete and many other drugs can interact with betrixaban.
+This list is not complete and many other drugs may affect betrixaban.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about betrixaban